i11g/Manual-Testing-Projects/README.md

 * [License](#license)

 ## General Information
-The repo contains the testing results of performing manual tests of the three Web Applications provided by SoftUni as part of the course QA Fundamentals and Manual Testing
+The repo contains the testing results of performing manual tests of three Web Applications provided by SoftUni as part of the course QA Fundamentals and Manual Testing.

 ## Technologies Used
 - manual testing